Actindo-AG/Documentation/RetailSuiteAccounting/Operation/09_SplitBooking.md

 ![Split booking](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/SplitBooking.png "[Split booking]")

-1. Select the appropriate currency for the booking in the *Currency code* drop-down list.
+1. If necessary, click the *Currency code* drop-down list and select the appropriate currency for the posting.
+All available currencies are displayed in the list.
+By default, the base currency is preselected.

   > [Info] The booking numbers must be sequential and are added by the system automatically.